 Earlier this week, the ONS revealed the UK inflation rate has fallen to 1.7 per cent, which is the lowest recorded since October 2009.
 A marginal increase in wage growth was also noted, narrowing the gap between the two to its smallest level in almost four years.

-As with the figures published by the Confederation of British Industry yesterday, it was online sales that proved the driving force behind the better-than-anticipated results, with sales up by 2.4 per cent when compared to January and 12.4 per cent year on year.
+As with the figures published by the Confederation of British Industry yesterday, it was online sales that proved the driving force behind the better-than-anticipated results, with sales up by 2.4 per cent when compared to January and 12.4 per cent year-on-year.

 Supermarket sales contributed more than half the growth in retail volumes, the ONS added.
-This is despite the fact the grocery market continues to expand at its slowest pace since 2005.
+This is despite the fact that the grocery market continues to expand at its slowest pace since 2005.